Advertisment

 Annie Maunder

 Maunder, in particular, was responsible for recording the largest sunspot ever seen at Greenwich.
 After such an impressive feat, she married her boss, Edward Walter Maunder.
 He was 17 years her senior and a widowed father of five, and as a result, upon marrying him she resigned her post at the Observatory.
-She continued to work with him as his volunteer assistant, creating the now-famous butterfly diagram in order to analyse sunspots among many achievements, but all her contributions were attributed to her husband.
+She continued to work with him as his volunteer assistant, creating the now-famous butterfly diagram to analyse sunspots many achievements, but all her contributions were attributed to her husband.

 Alice Everett